 Bio

-Starting from working with typically listening individuals, I have gradually been trying to learn how speech processing might go wrong or become effortful in clinical individuals.
-My PhD (with Prof Peter Howell) studied speech listening in noisy environments in people with age-related hearing loss.
-I later worked as an NIHR-funded postdoc with Prof Douglas Hartley studying neural synchrony between the brains of typical listening or cochlear-implanted children and their mothers ('inter-brain synchrony'), and most recently under Dr Holly Robson’s MRC Clinician Scientist Fellowship studying neural speech tracking in people who have aphasia after experiencing a stroke.
-I am still part of both teams overseeing analyses of neuroimaging data from aphasic and cochlear-implanted individuals, whilst I am now studying neural processing of audiovisual speech in adult cochlear implant users, working with Dr Matt Davis and co-advised by Dr Bob Carlyon and Prof Hartley.
+Afterwards I started an NIHR-funded postdoc at Nottingham with Prof Douglas Hartley looking at mother-child neural synchrony ('inter-brain synchrony') in typically listening and cochlear implanted children, and most recently under Dr Holly Robson’s MRC Clinician Scientist Fellowship at UCL studying neural speech tracking in people who suffer from aphasia after experiencing a stroke.
+I am still parts of both teams overseeing neuroimaging analyses in aphasic and cochlear-implanted individuals.
+I am currently funded by a Wellcome ECA fellowship at Cambridge studying neural processing of audiovisual speech in adult cochlear implant users, working with Dr Matt Davis and co-advised by Dr Bob Carlyon and Prof Hartley.

 I am a native Cantonese-Mandarin bilingual.
 I have been a Scottish resident since the pandemic and practice work-life balance by commuting across River Tweed and northeast England.